shin splints or medial tibial stress syndrome

 After a diagnosis of shin splint your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of a shin splint.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of a shin splint.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle strengthening.